| Title: | 'Python' Style String Functions |

 The string to replace |

-A character vector of the same length as string
+A character vector of the same length as string, with substring

 Python str.replace() documentation